 He bore the scars of that particular afternoon for the rest of his life.
 I sometimes think the mark on the palm of his hand said as much about who he was as anything else did.

 Indeed, I suppose it is so for all of us.
 Our scars tell part of the story of who we are, what has mattered to us, what has happened to us, the risks we’ve taken, the gifts we’ve given.
 And as we are reminded in the story before us in John’s Gospel, this was surely also so with Jesus, too.

 Which is why Thomas insisted he needed to see, no more than that, feel the scars in his hands and put his own hand in Jesus’ side to be sure that it was him.
 One would think he would have recognized him with from the features of his face or the sound of his voice, but no, for Thomas, Jesus had become something more since that long walk to the cross a week before.
 Jesus’ very identity was now defined by the sacrifice he had made in our behalf.
 A sacrifice made most visible in those wounds that by then could have only begun to heal.

-Now it seems to me in recent years that Thomas’ reputation has been somehwat redeemed.
+Now perhaps it is so that in recent years that Thomas’ reputation has been somehwat redeemed.
 I’m old enough to remember when the descriptor ‘Doubting’ always came before his name…. as if one could do anything but doubt in the face of such incredible news.
-These days, it seems, the emphasis is more on his confession of faith which comes right after Jesus’ appearance among the disciples in that locked upper room: “My Lord and My God!” is Thomas’ exclamation as soon as he realizes that he is actually standing in the presence of the Crucified and Risen One.
+These days though, it seems, the emphasis is more on his confession of faith which comes right after Jesus’ appearance among the disciples in that locked upper room: For “My Lord and My God!” is Thomas’ exclamation as soon as he realizes that he is actually standing in the presence of the Crucified and Risen One.